tobyhodges/fair-research-software/episodes/06-code-readability.md

 ```

-We have chosen to create function for reading in and writing out data files since this is a very common task within
+We have chosen to create functions for reading in and writing out data files since this is a very common task within
 research software.
 While these functions do not contain that many lines of code due to using the `pandas` in-built methods that do all the
 complex data reading, converting and writing operations,